Hervé Makuka

-Hervé McCarthy Makuka (born 19 January 1986 in Giswil) is a Swiss footballer who plays for FC Wettswil-Bonstetten.
+Hervé McCarthy Makuka (born 19 January 1986) is a Swiss footballer who plays for FC Wettswil-Bonstetten.

 Career

 He began his career by FC Sarnen before 2000 joined to the youth from FC Luzern and played 51 games with the youth and shoots 6 goals, in 2004 was promoted to the first team and climbed with his team 2006 in the Swiss Super League, in summer 2008 left the team and moved to SC Cham.
 After a half-year which scores two goals in 17 games signed for FC Tuggen in January 2009.
 In 2010, he joined FC Baden.